cuckoosandbox/cuckoo/docs/book/src/development/development_notes.rst

 Git branches
 ============

-Cuckoo Sandbox source code is available in our `official git repository`_.
+Cuckoo Sandbox source code is available in our `official Git repository`_.

 .. _`official git repository`: https://github.com/cuckoosandbox/cuckoo

 Up until version 1.0 we used to coordinate all ongoing development in a dedicated "development" branch and we've been exclusively merging pull requests in such branch.
 Since version 1.1 we moved development to the traditional "master" branch and we make use of GitHub's tags and release system to reference development milestones in time.

 Release Versioning
 ==================